leowz/fitleiOSAppGitBook/chapter1.md

 ### Side Button Panel

-There are three buttons in the side button panel.
-ClothesButton is bind with `clothesAction` which turns the controller into clothes mode.
+There are three buttons in the side button panel. `clothesButton`  button is bind with `clothesAction` action which turns the controller into clothes mode.

-MeasurementsButton is bind with `measurementsAction` which perform a controller transit to `AvatarMeasurementsViewController`
+`measurementsButton` button is bind with `measurementsAction`  action which perform a controller transition to `AvatarMeasurementsViewController`

-SettingsButton is bind with `settingsAction` which shows the alert to let the user to confirm to transit  to ChangeInformationViewController to create new avatar.
+ `settingsButton`  button is bind with `settingsAction`  action which shows the alert to let the user to confirm to transit  to ChangeInformationViewController to create new avatar.

 ### Share Button